phawdk/studydrive-download/README.md

 **🚨 Important Update on Installation Process! 🚨**
 The installation process has changed.
 Users now need to download the ZIP file from the [Releases page](https://github.com/phawdk/studydrive-download/releases/latest) instead of downloading the entire repository.
 If you attempt to load the extension without following this new method, you may encounter the error: **"Manifest file is missing or unreadable."**

 ### 🦊 Firefox

-1. **Download the latest release ZIP file** from the [Releases page](https://github.com/phawdk/studydrive-download/releases/latest).
+1. Download the latest release ZIP file from the [Releases page](../../releases/latest).
-2. **Open Firefox** and type `about:debugging#/runtime/this-firefox` in the address bar, then press **Enter**.
-3. Click on **"This Firefox"** in the left sidebar.
+2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-4. Click on the **"Load Temporary Add-on"** button.
+3. Click **"Load Temporary Add-on"** and select the `StudydriveDownload-phawdk-[version].zip` file.
-5. **Select the downloaded ZIP file** (`StudydriveDownload-phawdk-firefox-[version].zip`) from your file explorer.

-The extension will now be loaded temporarily in Firefox.
-Note that it will be removed when you restart the browser.
-For a permanent installation, you would need to package it as a WebExtension.
+⚠️ Firefox will unload the extension when the browser is closed.

 ---

 ## 🤝 Contribution

 Contributions are welcome!
 Feel free to fork the repository and submit your changes.